 I laughed bitterly.
 “Maybe you should’ve thought of that before mom died.”

 A distinct look of guilt and pain crossed my father’s face at that.
 “I- there was nothing I could do!” he sputtered, “It was an accident!”

 I glared at him.
 “An accident that could’ve been prevented if you had stayed by her side, by our side, like a real man does.
 Like a man that actually loves his family and isn’t obsessed with some old fucking blood feud.”

 Cyria closed his eyes and sighed.
 “That old blood feud is what nearly got you killed last night.
-The man you fought, Nalia Cynd, is the grandson of Max II.
+The man you fought, Nalia Cynd, is Max’s grandson.
 You would’ve died, too, if I hadn’t come when I did.”